rasiras/ServiceScan/README.md

 # ServiceScan

-A tool for finding subdomains hosted on third party servers.
+A tool for finding subdomains hosted on third party servers or uses a third party service.

 **Description**